Back to blog

 3. Knowledge and network loss (the cost that really hurts)

-Beetrics rule of thumb: for an operator profile, total cost runs 50-80% of annual salary; for a qualified mid-level 100-150%; for a knowledge keeper or staff engineer 150-300%.
+Beetrics rule of thumb: for an operator profile, total cost runs 50-80% of annual salary; for a qualified mid-level 100-150%; for a knowledge holder or highly specialized profile it can approach twice the salary (Gallup).

 Why traditional KPIs lie